evgesoch/pamak-online-library/README.md

 :information_source: No front-end has been implemented yet.

-:information_source: Connecting to MongoDB Atlas requires to establish a secure connection between the container environment and the Atlas Cloud.
+:information_source: Connecting to MongoDB Atlas requires establishing a secure connection between the container environment and the Atlas Cloud.
 Follow this [guide](https://docs.docker.com/engine/security/https/) for more info on how to achieve secure connection.

 :information_source: The _docker-compose_ variant of the app is under development.